peiyaoli2/Lyrics/README.md

 ### Meaning of parameters
 #### filter_type
 is the type of filter you want to search for.
-There are three valid arguments for this parameter: artist, genre or year.
+There are three valid arguments for this parameter: *artist*, *genre* or *year*.

 #### keyword
 is either the name of the artist, the name of the genre or the year you want to search for.